Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Phenomenology of ELM suppression and data analysis

-Thus, we conclude that Nitrogen seeding induces a highly localized, electrostatic coherent mode at the pedestal foot ($\psi_N \sim 0.99$).
-This mode is fundamentally distinct from the typical electromagnetic Edge Harmonic Oscillations (EHO) \cite{burrell2001quiescent} or Edge Coherent Modes (ECM) stated before which are typically localized closer to the steep-gradient region ($\psi_N \sim 0.95$).
+We therefore conclude that nitrogen seeding does not simply strengthen the pre-existing steep-gradient ECM.
+Instead, it replaces it with a new, radially outward and predominantly electrostatic coherent mode at the pedestal foot ($\psi_N \approx 0.98-0.99$).
+This localization and magnetic-null result distinguish the observed mode from typical electromagnetic EHO/ECM activity located closer to the steep-gradient pedestal~\cite{burrell2001quiescent}.